On inner-amenability and boundary actions: Acknowledgments

 \section{Acknowledgments}

-The author akcnowledges the support of INdAM-GNAMPA.
+The author aknowledges the support of the grant SOE-Young Researchers 2024 ”Generalized Akemann-Ostrand Property: Analytical, Dynamical And Rigidity Properties (GAOPADRP)”, CUP: E83C24002550001 and the MIUR Excellence Department Project 2023–2027 MatMod@Tov awarded to the Department of Mathematics, University of Rome Tor Vergata.
+He also akcnowledges the support of INdAM-GNAMPA and of IM PAN, where this work was partially developed.
 He thanks Prof. R. Conti , Prof. K. Li and Prof. F. R\u{a}dulescu for interesting discussions on the topic of this work.

 \baselineskip0pt